See India on the cheap

 One of the most wonderful things about a journey through India is that you also have a chance to stay in these fascinating "heritage" hotels, many of which were once palaces or fortresses.
 A program that misses such opportunities, may cost less but you will miss truly memorable cultural experiences in the process.
 Staying in heritage hotels does not always mean a higher cost.

 There is no established standard for amenities in India.
 With few exceptions, in-room internet access, WiFi, health clubs, and 24 hour room service will be found only in the top hotels.
-You can not expect to find satellite TV, in-room safety boxes, mini-bars or IDD telephones in budget hotels.
+You can not expect to find satellite TV, in-room safety boxes, mini-bars, IDD telephones or free internet in budget hotels.

 Above all, resist the temptation to try to do to much in too little time or you may end up with what we call a "drive by" tour.
 Well, technically it is possible to drive from Delhi to Agra and see the Taj Mahal just before dark.
 Or try to see all of Delhi in a single day.
 Or be dragged through Jaipur so fast you barely remember being there.
 We have seen itineraries that are virtually impossible to accomplish without sacrificing an entire experience.
 A neophyte usually has no way to know what is possible and what is not.

 (Incidentally, we think the itineraries on our website offer the optimum amount of time to travel from place to place and see things comfortably, so we hope you will compare our itinerary with others you receive.)